ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

     export ANSOFT_DEBUG_MODE=3

-Turn on the GRPC trace on the server side too:
+Turn on the gRPC trace on the server side too:

 .. code:: python

     export GRPC_VERBOSITY=DEBUG
     export GRPC_TRACE=all

-Then start ansysedt.exe as GRPC server.
+Then start the ``ansysedt.exe`` as file as the gRPC server.

 .. code:: python

     ansysedt -grpcsrv 50051

-The GRPC trace is printed on the terminal console.
-Capture the output as the server.txt file.
+The gRPC trace is printed on the terminal console.
+Capture the output as the ``server.txt`` file.
-In another terminal:
+In another termina, run these commands:

 .. code:: python

     export GRPC_VERBOSITY=DEBUG
     export GRPC_TRACE=all

-Run the PyAEDT script(make sure it is trying to connect to the same port as the GRPC server).
+Run the PyAEDT script, making sure that it is trying to connect to the same port as the gRPC server.
-Capture the output as the client.txt file.
+Capture the output as the ``client.txt`` file.
 Send all the logs generated to Ansys Support.